Darwan Singh Negi: World War I

 When the First World War broke out in 1914, the regiment travelled to France as part of the 7th (Meerut) Division of the Indian Corps.
-Negi was a 33 year old naik (equivalent to corporal) in the 1st Battalion, 39th Garhwal Rifles, British Indian Army during the First World War when he performed the deed during the Defence of Festubert for which he was awarded the VC.
+Negi was a 31 year old naik (equivalent to corporal) in the 1st Battalion, 39th Garhwal Rifles, British Indian Army during the First World War when he performed the deed during the Defence of Festubert for which he was awarded the VC.

 Victoria Cross

 The citation of the VC reads:

-He was awarded the medal on the same day as Khudadad Khan VC; but Khan's VC action was of earlier date, so that he is regarded as the first Indian recipient.
+He was awarded the medal on the same day as Khudadad Khan's VC; but Khan's VC action was of earlier date, so that he is regarded as the first Indian recipient.

+Negi returned to India in January 1915 and undertook recruiting duty.
+After the First World War he served in Iraq, He retired in May 1926 with the rank of subedar, equivalent to a British captain.
+In the Second World War he again acted as a recruiting officer within India.
+He died on 24 June 1950 and was cremated in his home village of Kafarteer in the Garhwal division, India.

-Negi retired with the rank of subedar, equivalent to a British captain.
-Both his son Balbir and Balbir's son Nitin served in the Garhwal Rifles of the Indian Army; both achieved the rank of colonel.
-His Victoria Cross is held by his family.
+Negi's son Balbir served in the Garhwal Rifles of the Indian Army; and achieved the rank of colonel and Balbir's son is still serving as a Brigadier in the Indian Army.
+The Victoria Cross is held by the family.
 The regimental museum of the Garhwal Rifles in Lansdowne, Uttarakhand is named the Darwan Singh Museum in his honour.